MDeLuise/plant-it/online-resources/documentation/docs/features.md

 ![](assets/species.png){ align=left; loading=lazy; style="height:600px;"}
 ![](assets/add-plant.png){ align=left; loading=lazy; style="height:600px;"}

 To add a new plant, simply tap the search icon in the bottom bar.
-From there, you can either add a custom species or, if you setup a Trefle key, explore and add existing species to your collection.
+From there, you can either add a custom species or, if you setup a FloraCodex key, explore and add existing species to your collection.

 Upon identifying the plant species, select it, click on "Add plant" at the bottom of the page, then input the necessary information, and proceed by clicking the "Add" button.
-For those without a Trefle key or wishing to add a new species, opt for the "Custom" species option, provide the required details, and then click on the "Save plant" button.
+For those without a FloraCodex key or wishing to add a new species, opt for the "Custom" species option, provide the required details, and then click on the "Save plant" button.

 ### View details
 ![](assets/plant-details-1.png){ align=left; loading=lazy; style="height:600px;"}